 Now let’s get straight into business.
 In this guide, we’ll provide a step-by-step guide that will take you by the hand and lead you through each stage separately until you have your very own functioning property website!

-IMPORTANT: For this guide, we’ve used Godaddy as a hosting provider, Stripe as a payment provider, HBook as our booking engine and Adomus as our theme.
+IMPORTANT: For this guide, we’ve used Godaddy as a hosting provider, Stripe as a payment provider, HBook, or PinPoint as our booking engine, and Adomus as our theme.
 You’re free to use any other service you prefer instead of these, we just had to choose services for the screenshots and instructions.
 Neither Syncbnb or the authors of this guide are affiliated with or receiving commission from these services.

 Before diving into the details, let’s have a look at the big pictures.
 These are the main steps: